bodlim/ML---Linear-Regression/README.md

 This repository is in fulfillment of the Machine Learning Course on Coursera by Andrew Ng.

-ex1.m focuses on the development of a linear regression algorithm to detetmine the profit accruable from opening a new outlet for a food truck at different cities.
+ex1.m focuses on the development of a linear regression algorithm to determine the profit accruable from opening a new outlet for a food truck at different cities.

 ex1_multi.m focuses on multiple linear regression for predicting the prices of houses.